cloudfoundry/cli/.github/CONTRIBUTING.md

 # Compiling for Other Operating Systems and Architectures

-The supported platforms for the CF CLI are Linux (32-bit and 64-bit), Windows (32-bit and 64-bit) and OSX.
+The supported platforms for the CF CLI are Linux (32-bit and 64-bit), Windows (32-bit and 64-bit) and macOS.
 The commands that build the binaries can be seen in the [build binaries Concourse task](https://github.com/cloudfoundry/cli/blob/master/ci/cli/tasks/build-binaries.yml).

 See the [Go environment variables documentation](https://golang.org/doc/install/source#environment)